 To fulfill the practice and professional development requirements of the MPA program, students complete the Skills For Impact modules and an Applied Policy Project.
 It is strongly recommended to attend the professional development course, Job Search Basics and Beyond, which is offered in the Fall and Winter term of the first year and covers crucial job search skills.
 Additionally, it is strongly recommended that students undertake an internship during the summer between the first and second years of study.

-CEU is an English-language graduate school in Budapest, Hungary that is accredited in the United States and Hungary.
+CEU is an English-language graduate school in Vienna, Austria that is accredited in the United States and Austria.

 Find out more

-You can download a brochure about SPP here.
+You can download a brochure about DPP here.